1/3 of all food produced worldwide is thrown away!

 These figures, published by the United Nation’s World Food Programme, cannot be easily ignored.
 Especially knowing that the world population is constantly growing and will reach 9 billion people by 2050.

 The challenge is to see how we can feed everyone and at the same time use our natural resources responsibly, so as to not further burden future generations.
-The government has fixed the objective of reducing food waste by 50 % by 2030.

-The Ministry of Agriculture, Viticulture and Rural Development has therefore decided in 2016 to make food waste the focus of the World Hunger Day, thus marking the launch of the awareness-raising campaign Together against food waste.
+The Ministry of Agriculture, Food and Viticulture has therefore decided in 2016 to make food waste the focus of the World Hunger Day, thus marking the launch of the awareness-raising campaign “Together against food waste”.